JFarrera/JFarrera/README.md

 ### Hi there! 👋

 - 🔭 I’m currently studying a Computer Engineering degree.
-- 🌱 I’m currently learning Artificial Intelligence and Smart Contracts.
+- 🌱 I’m currently learning Artificial Intelligence and Blockchain.
 - 📫 How to reach me: Via Gmail (jordi.farrera.palou@gmail.com), Instagram, Twitter or LinkedIn.

 ## 🛠️ Languages and Tools